samtiktin/sourcecode/cla.md

-Individual Contributor License Agreement ("Agreement") V2.0
+Individual Contributor License Agreement ("Agreement") V3.0
 ============================================================

-Thank you for your interest in Aseprite project being administered by David Alfredo Capello ("We" or "Us").
+Thank you for your interest in Aseprite project being administered by Igara Studio S.A. ("We" or "Us").

 In order to clarify the intellectual property license granted with Contributions from any person or entity, We must have a Contributor License Agreement ("CLA") on file that has been signed by each Contributor, indicating agreement to the license terms below.
-This license is for your protection as a Contributor as well as the protection of Us and its users; it does not change your rights to use your own Contributions for any other purpose.
+This license is for your protection as a Contributor as well as the protection of Aseprite and its users; it does not change your rights to use your own Contributions for any other purpose.

 You accept and agree to the following terms and conditions for Your present and future Contributions submitted to Us.
 Except for the